IdolFest/nw-idolfest-website/src/markdown-pages/events/grandprix.md

 * Staff Pick: Original Cover/Remix

   * $100 Amazon Gift Card or cash equivalent
-  * A full-length song composed and arranged by TomStrike, a Northwest Idolfest staffer and musician for 15 years!
+  * A full-length song composed and arranged by TomStrike, a Northwest IdolFest staffer and musician for 15 years!
 * Staff Pick: Emerging Composer (Selected by Feris!)

   * $75 Amazon Gift Card or cash equivalent